 Scholarship programs are designed for faculty to appreciate the changing role, forms and delivery modes of scholarship in higher education, enhance scholarly productivity, form collaborative research projects with students, faculty, and staff at JMU and other institutions, advance scholarly skills and output, explore and secure funding opportunities to support scholarly activities, and practice the integration of scholarship with teaching and other career aspirations.

-Workshops offer faculty introductory experiences to new pedagogies, scholarly experiences, or foundational components of comprehensive career planning.
+Workshops offer faculty introductory experiences to scholarly endeavors.
 Faculty or guest speakers with expertise facilitate these activities and offer opportunities to apply new ideas to academic endeavors.

 Roundtables build insight and community around topics of mutual interest by offering facilitated inquiry into a timely issue or dynamic that cuts across the spectrum of teaching, scholarship, and career development.
 Knowledgeable facilitators provide short, informative presentations followed by interactive dialogue with participants about material presented.

 Institutes provide faculty extended, immersive experiences pertaining to teaching, scholarship, or career development.
 Institutes range from half-day options to multi-day events, allowing for more opportunities for engagement and disciplined inquiry.
 Institutes are facilitated by faculty mentors and consultants with expertise in teaching, scholarship, or career development.

 Lockdowns provide space and time for individual faculty members to focus on their work.
 In an informal context among peers, faculty are encouraged to advance projects with concentrated time and effort.
 Consultations available when request.